jhpyle/docassemble/_docs/config.md

 This can be overridden using the [`debug` feature].

+Note that even if `debug` is `False`, the "Source" button will still be present when running interviews in the [Playground].
+This is because the [Playground] is a development tool, not a means of deploying interviews in production.
+For more information on how to install your interviews as packages, see the [Packages] section.

 ## <a name="collect statistics"></a>Allow statistics collection

 If you set `collect statistics` to `True`, then **docassemble** will